AgentLee/SpaceInvaders/README.md

     - They don't even spawn now lol.
 - ~~Player rotation about x-axis at the start of the game.~~
 - When the player gets destroyed twice it won't spawn again.
-- Player falls to the abyss once passed the line.
+- ~~Player falls to the abyss once passed the line.~~
-- Player can't move after lerping back to startPos.
+- ~~Player can't move after lerping back to startPos.~~
+    - Took the lerp out of the coroutine and did it once it finished.
+I have a lot of flags now though.
-- Need to fix coroutine for spawn
+- ~~Need to fix coroutine for spawn~~
+    - Reorganized the coroutine